This post contains affiliate links. Please read our disclosure policy.

 - Preheat oven to broil on high.

-- Scoop soup into ramekins or oven ready crocks and top with bread and shredded cheese.
+- Scoop soup into ramekins or oven ready crocks and top with toasted bread and shredded cheese.

-- Add into oven and broil until cheese is browned and bubbly.
+- Add ramekins to the oven and broil until cheese is browned and bubbly.

 - Remove from oven and top with cilantro, green onions, or red pepper flakes, if desired.